|

 • Certain administrative utilities decisions

-The Court conducts regular sessions in San Francisco, Los Angeles,
+The Court conducts regular sessions in San Francisco, Los

-cities in California.
+sessions in other cities in California.

-There is a Chief Justice, and six Associate Justices on the Supreme
+There is a Chief Justice, and six Associate Justices on the

-State courts in California must follow a decision made in the Supreme
+decision.
+All other State courts in California must follow

-Court.
-All decisions of the Supreme Court are published in the California
+Supreme Court are published in the California Official Reports,

-The justices are appointed by the Governor then confirmed by the
+The justices are appointed by the Governor then confirmed

 Federal District Court

-The U.S. District Courts are the Trial Courts
+The U.S. District Courts are the Trial

-of the Federal court system.
+Courts of the Federal court system.

-The District Courts can hear most Federal cases, including civil
+The District Courts can hear most Federal cases, including

-and criminal cases.
+civil and criminal cases.

 There are 94 U.S. District Courts in the U.S. and U.S. territories.